hschafer2017/HSCHAFER-Portfolio/README.md

 ## Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
+The deployed site will update automatically upon new commits to the master branch.
+In order for the site to deploy correctly on GitHub pages, the landing must be named `index.html` and have a `README.md`.

 ## Credits